 Available cost information will be used in the event that a feature on a mine site is not listed in the BRS and the cost is necessary to calculate the reclamation bond.
 If enough data is not available, the rate will be set from Means Building Construction Cost Data or Walker's Building Estimator's Reference Book.
 Structure demolition costs may be included for structures that are not compatible with the post-mining land use.
-Structures, that have reasonable post-mining uses and are approved to remain by the landowner, do not require bonding.
+Structures that have reasonable post-mining uses do not require bonding.

 A mine operator who intends to delay activation of a mine site for an extended period of time can request the bond be adjusted down to the minimum bond established in the regulations.
 The mining permit can be issued by posting the minimum bond.
-No mining activities can occur within the permit until the full amount of the bond is posted.
+No mining activities can occur within the permit area until the full amount of the bond is posted.